 “The Dark Lord is never mistaken, Yaxley!” the woman screeched, scathingly.

-His eyes lingered on the small redhead sprawled on the patched couch.
-Mud was smeared across her face, and her fingernails were cracked and bore a mixture of dried dirt and blood.
+His eyes lingered on the small redhead unconscious on the many times-over patched couch.
+Mud smeared her face, her fingernails cracked and packed with dried dirt and blood.
 Her dress was ripped across the back, he knew, being the one who had slashed it with the cutting curse.
-The bloodstain on the couch was now brown and hard.
+The bloodstain on the couch was now brown and crusted.
 She looked broken and beaten.

 Bellatrix chewed on the tip of a blood red fingernail.
-She too, was examining the young girl on the couch.
-She would remain under this spell, until it was time for her to be questioned.
-The Death Eater chose to disregard the fact that a Hogwarts sixth year had successfully resisted her Imperius Curse, disarmed, stunned and bound her single-handedly.
+She too, was examining the young girl on the couch, fury dancing in her eyes.
+The Death Eater chose to disregard the fact that the Hogwarts sixth year had successfully resisted her Imperius Curse, disarmed and bound her single-handedly.
 There was nothing extraordinary about this girl.
 A lucky break.

 Break.
-Bellatrix grinned.
+Bellatrix grinned madly, dangling on the edge of sanity.
 She’d like to break something… her eyes flickered over the redhead’s limp body.
-Or someone…

-Bellatrix pulled her gaze away from the girl, attempting to focus on her assignment.
-Her nose curled as she glanced at the interior of the cozy cottage built with far too many stairs, rooms, and ‘homey’ touches.
+Bellatrix dragged her gaze from the girl, her nose wrinkling at the interior of the cozy cottage built with far too many stairs, rooms, and ‘homey’ touches.
 The fireplace, charred and ancient looking, sat across from the ratty furniture.
 An old record player, which looked horribly second-hand, sat silently in the far corner of the room.
 A large clock, each hand representing a member of the family, hung crooked on the wall.
 Every hand was currently pointing to Mortal Peril.
-Bellatrix’s smile stretched across her hollow face, bringing a glimmer of light into her steel grey eyes – the same eyes of many Blacks before and after her.
+Bellatrix’s smile stretched across her hollow face, bringing a glimmer of light into her steel grey eyes – she giggled.

-A shriek echoed down the staircase from one of the bedrooms, widening Bellatrix’s smile.
+A shriek echoed down the staircase from one of the bedrooms, and Bellatrix gasped with delight.
 The little redhead’s mother and father, of course, were being interrogated in a different room.